Heart and Soul

 I have extensive experience helping patients with coronary artery disease to recover after heart attack, angioplasty or surgery, to manage psychological conditions such as depression and anxiety, to manage stress, quit smoking, and to develop and sustain motivation for lifestyle change.

 Cardiac arrhythmias are “electrical” problems of the heart.
 These result from disturbances to the heart’s natural pace-making and electrical system.
 Examples include atrial fibrillation, long QT syndrome, ventricular tachycardia or ventricular fibrillation.
 Patients may take medications to control the heart rate or rhythm (e.g. beta-blockers, antiarrhythmics) or to prevent strokes (blood thinners like warfarin or novel anticoagulants, “NOACs”, like dabigatran, apixaban, rivaroxaban).
 Patients may also undergo cardioversion or ablation to control arrhythmias, or have implanted devices such as pacemakers or ICDs (implantable cardioverter-defibrillators).
+Depending on the type of arrhythmia, devices may include functions for cardiac resynchronization.

 Psychology and Cardiac Arrhythmias.
 Medical and surgical treatments for arrhythmias have become increasingly sophisticated and effective.
 Yet people with arrhythmia may face depression, anxiety, and emotional challenges in adjusting to their condition.
 They may be very anxious about their symptoms.